katsupremacy/tryhackme/README.md

-# TryHackMe Guides and Info
+# TryHackMe Guides and Files

 ```
 these are folders of try hack me rooms that i have completed and wrote (sometimes) extensive notes